elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

     > **Note**: please remember to observe all applicable laws and ethics for your country of operation

 1. In the "Tell us about your project" page, choose an option for "What use case(s) are you interested in?".
-For the purpose of this course select **Student project / Learning to code**.
+For the purpose of this course select **Student**.
 In the "Describe in your own words what you are building", spend 300 words to explain why this is being used. below is an example:

+> **Note**: the questions and options in this screen can change.

     >1.
 I’m using Twitter’s APIs to learn how to embed twitter statements within a learning application. this account is being used to learn how to do that
     >2.
 I plan to analyze Tweets to understand how to count and read streaming tweets in real time as part of a learning exercise